BitcoinAssociationofGreatBritain/Constitution/README.md

 What about bitcoin foundation?
 ============
 I have just joined as a member and love what bitcoin foundation is doing.
 However I disagree with its bye laws.
-Specifically I strongly feel that members should have equal rights, either as founders or by paying more money.
+Specifically I strongly feel that members should have equal rights.
+IMHO no member should have more rightd, whether by casting vote or as founders; or by paying more money.
 I do however think it is wise that bagb should be associated with the bitcoin foundation.
-It's also worth noting clause 27 of bagb's constitution! ;)
+It's also worth noting clause 27 of bagb's constitution may have been very useful to bitcoin foundation! ;)

 Why did you unilaterally decide to change [such and such] a clause in the constitution?
 ============